 Your conclusion should restate the main argument of your paper and leave your readers with something to think about.
 A stellar conclusion will leave a lasting impression on your readers and will make them more likely to remember your paper.

 Before submitting your paper, edit and proofread it carefully for grammar, spelling, and punctuation errors.

+There is a difference between a discussion section and a conclusion.
 In many ways, a discussion section is similar to a conclusion.
 Both are typically found at the end of the piece, and both provide a summary of the main points that have been presented.
 However, there are also some important distinctions between a discussion section and a conclusion.

 Perhaps most importantly, a discussion section is typically much longer than a conclusion.
-Whereas a conclusion maybe just a few sentences long, a discussion section may be several paragraphs or even pages in length.
+Whereas a conclusion may be just a few sentences long, a discussion section may be several paragraphs or even pages in length.